 Enrollment steps for admitted MBA candidates

-If you are offered admission to one of Johnson’s full-time residential programs, you must meet deposit and documentation deadlines (corresponding to the round in which you applied) to reserve your place in the entering class.
+If you are offered admission to Johnson’s full-time Two-Year residential MBA program, you must meet deposit and documentation deadlines (corresponding to the round in which you applied) to reserve your place in the entering class.

 Candidates who accept an offer of admission must submit an enrollment agreement, as well as a non-refundable initial enrollment deposit, by 12:00 PM ET on the date that corresponds with the round in which you submitted your application.
 Enrollment deposits are non-refundable.
 If you feel that a refund is due, or you made a payment in error, please contact the Admissions Office to discuss the correction.